 While we know that natural is the best choice, there is the challenge of allergies.
 Natural ingredients such as nourishing nut oils can be dangerous to those with food allergies.
 For those people who are afflicted with allergies, we advise you to read our labels thoroughly.
 We disclose all our elements on the labels so you know what goes into all of our naturally based products.
 If you are sensitive or allergic to anything included in our elements list, it makes sense to avoid using that particular product.
 Some of our products contain nut oils, but not all of them do.
 We are a small company and therefore, we use the same equipment to make all our products.
 All equipment is thoroughly cleaned in between each batch; however traces of the ingredients may remain and may trigger a reaction in extreme allergy cases.

-Q: There are some soaps & washes eg. Cedarwood, Cinnamon, Summer Lemonade, and Lemongrass that are to be used on the hands & body only.
+Q: There are some soaps & washes eg. Cedarwood, Cinnamon, and Lemon Lime, that are to be used on the hands & body only.
 Why can’t these products be used on the face?

 A: They’re not recommended for the face due to either its essential oil content (too astringent or potentially irritating to the more delicate, thinner skin of the face) or its exfoliants (large textured, or very grainy scrub mediums can be too harsh on the face).
 While we don’t recommend them for the face, that doesn’t necessarily mean that someone without sensitive skin or someone with very oily skin couldn’t use them gently on the face.
 We know many people who use alpine air soaps on their faces in particular.